FlorianREGAZ/PyObfuscator/README.md

 m[1] = 5
 m[2] = o[4](0, 0, 1)
 ```

+## Quick Start
+A section explaining how to use the obfuscator will come as soon as it is useable for more complex code.

 ## Planned Features
 - Support for more complex code (classes, more operations etc.)